 - games-based assessments: sometimes used instead of traditional ability and aptitude tests.

-- technical interview: some roles, such as engineering, may require a technical interview as part of the assessment centre or on a different day.
+- technical interview: some roles, such as in engineering, may require a technical interview as part of the assessment centre or on a different day.

 How to present your skills in applications and interviews